Introduction

 Setting Up the Development Environment

-Setting up NVIDIA DeepStream involves installing the SDK and configuring the development environment.
+Users need to acquire and set up the SDK and establish the development environment during the setup process of NVIDIA DeepStream.
 Here’s how to get started:

 Prerequisites

-- CUDA Toolkit: Download and install the appropriate version of the CUDA Toolkit for your GPU.
+Install the corresponding version of the CUDA Toolkit for your GPU from its available options.

 Installation Steps

-- Extract the Package: Use the terminal to navigate to the download directory and extract the files.
+Use the terminal to access the download directory then extract all files from the package with the specified command.

 Understanding the DeepStream Pipeline